ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This section describes the operations that are possible to perform on the group-collection resource and the group-configuration resources at the Group Manager.

 For each operation, it is defined whether that operation is required or optional to support for an Administrator and for the Group Manager.
 If an Administrator supports an operation, then the Administrator is able to produce and send the request associated with that operation.
 If the Group Manager supports an operation, then the Group Manager must be able to correctly handle authorized and valid requests sent by the Administrator to carry out that operation.
-If the Group Manager receives an authorized and valid request to perform an operation that it does not support, then the Group Manager MUST respond with a 5.01 (Not Implemented) response.
+If the Group Manager receives an authorized and valid request to perform an operation that it does not support, then the Group Manager MUST reply with a 5.01 (Not Implemented) response.

-When checking the scope claim of a stored Access Token to verify that any of the requests defined in the following is authorized, the Group Manager only considers scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}.
+When checking the scope claim of a stored access token to verify that any of the requests defined in the following is authorized, the Group Manager only considers scope entries expressing permissions for administrative operations, namely "admin scope entries" as defined in {{scope-format}}.
 The alternative "user scope entries" defined in {{I-D.ietf-ace-key-groupcomm-oscore}} are not considered.
 That is, when handling any of the requests for administrative operations defined in the following, the Group Manager ignores possible "user scope entries" specified in the scope of a stored access token.

-Upon receiving from the Administrator a POST request to the group-collection resource or a request to a group-configuration resource, the Group Manager performs the following authorization checks, consistently with what is defined at step 4 of {{getting-access}}.
+Upon receiving from the Administrator a POST request to the group-collection resource or a request to a group-configuration resource, the Group Manager performs the following authorization checks, consistently with what is defined at Step 4 of {{getting-access}}.

-* The Group Manager MUST check whether the group name TARGETNAME pertaining to the request matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the Administrator.
+* The Group Manager MUST check whether the group name TARGETNAME pertaining to the request matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored access token for the Administrator.

 * In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission PERMISSION required to perform the requested administrative operation.